aspose-slides/Aspose.Slides-Documentation/net/getting-started/licensing/_index.md

 {{% alert color="warning" %}}

-When you call the `SetLicense` method, the string must have the same name as your license file.
-For example, you can change the license file name to "*Aspose.Slides.lic.xml*".
-Then, in your code, you have to pass the new license name *Aspose.Slides.lic.xml* to the `SetLicense` method.
+If you place the license file in a different directory, when you call the [SetLicense](https://reference.aspose.com/slides/net/aspose.slides/license/setlicense/#setlicense_1) method, the license file name at the end of the specified explicit must be the same as your license file.

+For example, you can change the license file name to *Aspose.Slides.lic.xml*.
+Then, in your code, you have to pass the path to the file (ending with *Aspose.Slides.lic.xml*) to the [SetLicense](https://reference.aspose.com/slides/net/aspose.slides/license/setlicense/#setlicense_1) method.

 {{% /alert %}}